dehphsu/Publication_data/SM_2024/Readme.txt

 2) Data plotted fin Figs.5 and 13 using vmd

-3) Data structure of chain configurations in *.gz files  (Data (large size) obtained from authors upon request) e.g. pdgbienw4_0.xyz3.gz
+3) Data structure of chain configurations in *.gz files  (Data (large size) can be obtained from authors upon request) e.g. pdgbienw4_0.xyz3.gz
 ------------------------------------------------------------------------------------------------------
 # total number of monomers: 2000000 (1000*1900+1000*100)